threenine/blog/content/posts/what-is-a-rest-api.md

 ::warning
 Many may intuitively think that the HTTP method names are used to indicate CRUD based operations, but this is not the case.
-The idea of an HTTP resource is very abstract and is not really directly related to database design.
+The idea of an HTTP resource is very abstract and is not really directly related to database design at all.

 The HTTP methods are used to indicate the desired action to be performed on the resource. *The HTTP methods are not directly related to CRUD operations.*